kernelkit/infix/README.md

 <img align="right" src="doc/logo.png" alt="Infix - Linux <3 NETCONF" width=480 border=10>

-Infix is a free, Linux based, immutable Network Operating System (NOS) built on [Buildroot][1], and [sysrepo][2].
+Infix is a free, Linux-based, immutable operating system built around [Buildroot][1] and [sysrepo][2].
 A powerful mix that ease porting to different platforms, simplify long-term maintenance, and provide made-easy management using NETCONF, RESTCONF[^2], or the built-in command line interface (CLI) from a console or SSH login.

 > Click the **▶ Example CLI Session** foldout below for an example, or
 > head on over to the [Infix Documentation](doc/README.md) for more